bradenmacdonald/vertex-framework/README.md

 ## Contributing

 If you're interested in this project, contributions and help are welcome!
-Please feel fre to open a GitHub issue or pull request, or to reach out to Braden at braden@technotes.org.
+Please feel free to open a GitHub issue or pull request, or to reach out to Braden at braden@technotes.org.